 c.
-1200, dauen, "to dawn, grow light," shortened or back-formed from dauinge, dauing "period between darkness and sunrise," (c.
+1200, dauen, "to become day, grow light in the morning," shortened or back-formed from dauinge, dauing "period between darkness and sunrise," (c.
 1200), from Old English dagung, from dagian "to become day," from Proto-Germanic *dagaz "day" (source also of German tagen "to dawn"), from PIE root *agh- "a day."
 Probably influenced by Scandinavian cognates (Danish dagning, Old Norse dagan "a dawning").
 Related: Dawned; dawning.

 Web design and development by MaoningTech.